 Stammering can be particularly challenging for teenagers because their lives are changing so fast.
 If you are a teacher or other education staff you are in a unique position to support young people who stammer as they navigate these years.
-This page will give some pointers about what to do and what to try not to do but we can also deliver training to your school if you would like to raise awareness about stammering in your school.
+This page will give some pointers about what to do and what to try not to do.

 The challenges for pupils who stammer